UummProject/uumm-prototype/support/Broken meritocracy.md

 # Broken meritocracy

-_This is a live document, any feedback to improved it will be highly appreciated._

-### Context
-In recent years a new paradigm around decentralization has emerged. technologies such as [Ethereum](https://www.ethereum.org/), [IPFS](https://ipfs.io/) or [Bitcoin](https://en.wikipedia.org/wiki/Bitcoin) offer a new set of possibilities for re-designing most of the systems that drive our society.

-_Governance_ has been echoing within the community for long time.
-And for good reason.
-The abscence of a central authority seems to imply no-governance.
-Whatever this is true or not governance, issues have been all over the place.

-### Motivations
-As part of the [Uumm](https://xavivives.github.io/Uumm/#intro) project I wanted to distill _governance_, to later put it together in some sort of tool with full consideration of this new paradigm.
-It was personal exercice to better understand how the future of governance may look like.

-This document is an attempt to imagine and lay down the fundamental pieces on how future organizations build ont top of this new paradigmn may look like.

 # Meritocracy as a base
 All governance systems are a supset of [Meritocracy](https://en.wikipedia.org/wiki/Meritocracy), if you understand _merit_ as the feature that defines the right of an entity opinion to be considered (vote).